 Godetia 'Dwarf Jewel'

 Not familiar with godetia flowers?
-Also known as satin flower and farewell-to-spring, or referred to by the genus name Clarkia, this plant is native to the west part of North America.
+Also known as satin flower and farewell-to-spring, this plant is native to the west part of North America.

 05 of 10